GIScience/openrouteservice/README.md

 ## Installation

-We suggest using docker to install and launch OpenRouteService backend.
+We suggest using docker to install and launch openrouteservice backend.
 In short, run the following command under the source code tree will get everything done.

 ```bash
 cd docker && docker-compose up